Anteproperispomenon/metamorTHysis/docs/phonemes.md

 for syllabic orthographies that combine consonants and vowels into individual characters.

+If you want, you can even make sub-groups of phonemes.
+However, you cannot have a group with both phonemes and sub-groups.

 e.g. In Haskell, the following groups of phonemes would translate into the following types: